atomic-penguin/chef-fundamentals/slides/more-cookbooks/01_slide.md

 The server reads the metadata as JSON, it does not parse the recipes (which are Ruby).

-This is a security feature, the Chef Server does not execute the Ruby code.

 # Using Roles

 We typically apply multiple related recipes to a node via a role.

-A `base` role is a great place to apply things that need to be done for all systems.
+Our `base5` role is a great place to apply things that need to be done for all systems.

 # Sample base Role

     @@@ruby
-    name "base"
+    name "base5"
     description "Base role is applied to all systems" run_list(
-      "recipe[apt]",
-      "recipe[fail2ban]",
-      "recipe[chef-client]"
+      "recipe[chef-client]",
+      "recipe[yumrepo]",
+      "recipe[users::itisystems]"
     )

 # Order Matters

-We put `apt` before other cookbooks in the list to make sure the system package cache is updated for package resources.
+We put `yumrepo` before other cookbooks in the list to make sure the system package cache is updated for package resources.

-For example, the default action in the `fail2ban` package resource is upgrade, so apt will ensure we always have the latest version including security fixes.
+For example, the default action for all of the package resources in the MU chef-repo is install.
+The yumrepo cookbook will ensure we always have the latest version of Dell, VMWare, or EPEL packages available to Chef.

 # Apply Role to Node

 Applying the role to the node can be done with knife.

-    > knife node run list add NODE 'role[base]'
+    > knife node run list add NODE 'role[base5]'

 However, this appends the role to the end of the node's run list.
 To insert it before another item, you need to edit the node directly.